Why 2026 is a good time to start a tow business

 Step 5: Land your first clients

-Your first clients will come from a combination of Google Business Profile (set this up immediately — it is your most important marketing asset for emergency towing), direct outreach to auto repair shops and dealerships in your coverage area, motor club applications (AAA, Agero, GEICO), and word of mouth from your first few jobs.
+Your first clients will come from a combination of Google Business Profile (set this up immediately — it is your most important marketing asset for emergency towing) and direct outreach.
+Learn why body shops make the best first dispatch clients.air shops and dealerships in your coverage area, motor club applications (AAA, Agero, GEICO), and word of mouth from your first few jobs.
+See why operators are moving away from motor clubs toward direct dispatch.
 Do not underestimate the repair shop relationship.
 A single service manager who likes you can send 5 to 10 jobs per week.
 Visit in person, leave a card, follow up.
 Respond faster than your competition and the referrals will follow.